-The sale of memberships of Vacation Club is normally recognized when the 10% deposit is covered and financing is granted for five years to cover the difference, with interest charged at market rates.
+The sale of memberships of Vacation Club is normally recognized when at least a 10% deposit is received and five-year financing is granted for the remaining portion, with interest charged at market rates.
 The Entity anticipates that, after the implementation of certain business strategies, those accounts that are at most 11 months old may be reactivated; accounts aged greater than 11 months are normally cancelled.
 However, estimates of the reserve for doubtful accounts are recorded based on the entire portfolio.